Read about the causes of nocturia - urinating more than 2 times per night - and ways to treat it.

 - Global Polyuria.
 A major cause of nocturia that consists of both day and nighttime urine overproduction.

+Nocturia can sometimes also be accompanied by other conditions.
 Due to obvious anatomical differences, men and women experience nocturia for different reasons.
-Women generally experience nocturia as a consequence of childbirth, menopause, and/or pelvic organ prolapse.
-In men, nocturia can be directly attributed to benign prostatic hyperplasia (BPH), also known as enlarged prostate.
+Women can experience nocturia as a consequence of childbirth, menopause, and/or pelvic organ prolapse.
+In men, nocturia can be attributed to benign prostatic hyperplasia (BPH), also known as enlarged prostate.

 Additional factors that can contribute to nocturia in both sexes include: